 Dependence - Independence - Interdependence.

-7 Habits of highly effective people main aim to be Proactive: Make things happen and take charge of your life.
+7 Habits of highly effective people main aim is to be Proactive: Make things happen and take charge of your life.

 Map and life goals.
 Have a vision for how you want your future to be and align your actions.
 What you value the most.